Italian prisoners of war in World War I: Official Italian attitudes towards POWs

 In comparison with their neighbours, Italy's soldiers were treated harshly by their own commanders.
 Italy mobilised the same number of men as mainland Britain, and executed at least three times as many.
 No other army routinely punished entire units by ‘decimation’, executing randomly selected men.
 Only the Italian government treated its captured soldiers as cowards or defectors, blocking the delivery of food.

-Official Italian propaganda dealt with the prisoners of war almost entirely by reaffirming the dishonorable character of their condition: the prisoners were "unfortunate and shamed" men who had "sinned against the fatherland", as nationalist writer Gabriele D'Annunzio proclaimed and repeated the press.
+Official Italian propaganda dealt with the prisoners of war almost entirely by reaffirming the dishonorable character of their condition: the prisoners were "unfortunate and shamed" men who had "sinned against the fatherland", as nationalist writer Gabriele D'Annunzio proclaimed and repeated in the press.
 The defeat at Caporetto sealed this disapproval.
 At the same time, the propaganda included a series of pamphlets distributed in 1917–1918, describing in grim detail the living conditions of the prisoners.
 The intention was to stoke hatred towards the enemy, discourage the soldiers from surrendering, and spread the message that surrender was a dishonorable act that would worsen a soldier's living conditions and increase his suffering.

-The unanimous view of the authorities was that looking after the prisoners as a private matter for their families and not the responsibility of the army.
+The unanimous view of the authorities was that looking after the prisoners was a private matter for their families and not the responsibility of the army.
 Indeed, Cadorna intervened to block any assistance to them, for example by prohibiting the Red Cross from fundraising for assistance to prisoners.
 In the aftermath of Caporetto, establishment hostility towards the prisoners was evident in the action of Foreign Minister Sidney Sonnino, who ordered a reduction in the food parcels sent to Italian prisoners in Austria and temporarily banned the sending of relief for those in Germany.

 The view that prisoners were suspects who probably merited punishment prompted Cadorna’s successor, Armando Diaz, to suggest in March 1918 that on their return home, prisoners should not be allowed to remain in Italy, but be sent on rapidly to fight in Libya and Macedonia.